ably/ably-python/README.md

 We currently have a preview version of our first ever Python realtime client available for beta testing.
 Currently the realtime client supports basic and token-based authentication and message subscription.
 Realtime publishing and realtime presence are upcoming but not yet supported.
+The 2.0 beta version contains a few minor breaking changes, removing already soft-deprecated features from the 1.x branch.
+Most users will not be affected by these changes since the library was already warning that these features were deprecated.
+For information on how to migrate, please consult the [migration guide](./UPDATING.md).
 Check out the [roadmap](./roadmap.md) to see our plan for the realtime client.

 ### Installing the realtime client